 I know it’s not the most glamorous blog post ever written, but carpet & paint selection are such key decisions for a space!
-Today I’m taking you back a couple of steps in this whole basement project to share our carpet and wall color sources [and the sconces at the end too!]!
+Today I’m taking you back a couple of steps in this whole basement project to share our basement paint color and carpet sources [and the sconces at the end too!]!

 For the carpet, we knew we wanted a neutral color, with flecks of cool & warm tones.
 We figured we would go with a gray wall, but had a chocolate brown couch that was going to be moved into the space and I had my eyes set on a stacked stone tile to be used as a feature wall in the bar area that had shades of copper & honey as well as cool grays.
-We also knew we wanted a soft, plushy carpet that would be good for playing around on the floor with the boys (plus a good carpet pad underneath).
-Soooo, we brought home 10 – 15 carpet samples and let them sit down in the space near the bar tile floor for about a week, making sure we went down to take a look at different times of the day – when the sun was shining in and when it was dark out and all of the lights were turned on.
+We also knew we wanted a soft, plushy carpet that would be good for playing around with the boys.
+Plus a good carpet pad underneath.
+So we brought home 10 – 15 carpet samples and let them sit down in the space near the bar tile for about a week.
+We made sure we went down to take a look at different times of the day.
+When the sun was shining in and when it was dark out and all of the lights were turned on.
 From there, we narrowed it down to our top 3.
 I then asked the carpet store for larger samples to lay out for another couple of days and after that, we arrived at our decision!

 As far as the paint goes, we came to our decision rather easily.
 After repainting our bedroom earlier this year, we fell in love with our choice – Sherwin Williams Repose Gray (SW 7015).
 We wanted to stay close to that color, but preferred the basement walls to be slightly darker than our master.
 So we opted to go down one level, which brought us to Mindful Gray.
 Simple as that!

-Tip: I do recommend picking up a few samples of the paint colors you are looking and putting a couple coats of each sample up on the wall to look at for at least 24 hours.
+I do recommend picking up a few samples of the paint colors you are looking and putting a couple coats of each sample up on the wall to look at for at least 24 hours.
 We were quite comfortable with our choice, so we skipped the sample step this time around.
 But trust me!
 We have definitely regretted a paint color decision before.
-For just a couple of dollars per sample, it is well worth the extra time to make sure you are happy with what is going up on the wall!
+For just a couple of dollars per sample, it’s well worth the extra time to make sure you’re happy with what’s going up on the wall!